 Why Bring a Baby Camping Bed?

-- Keep mosquitoes off your child (some beds have built-in mosquito nets).
+- Keep mosquitoes off your baby.

-What Type of Baby Camping Bed?
+Types of Baby Camping Beds

 You’ve got three main options for a camping bed for your baby: co-sleepers, portable bassinets, and portable cribs/playpens.
 If you don’t mind bringing a lot of stuff while camping, you might even want to bring two of these options (like a bassinet for inside the tent and a playpen for the campsite).